boochtek/ruby_preserves/README.md

 craig = User.new("booch", "Craig", 42)
 UserRepository.insert(craig)
 users_over_40 = UserRepository.older_than(40)   # Returns an Enumerable set of User objects.
-beth = UserRepository.with_id("beth").one       # Returns a single User object or nil.
+beth = UserRepository.with_name("Beth").one     # Returns a single User object or nil.
 ~~~

 API Summary
 -----------

 NOTE: This project is in very early exploratory stages.
 The API **will** change.

 ### Repository ###